Published: August 29, 2023

 This post reviews three popular cell phones for seniors with Dementia or Alzheimer’s.
 These include:

 The RAZ Memory Cell Phone is the only cell phone specifically designed for seniors with dementia or Alzheimer’s, although it is also a good choice for some seniors who just want a very simple experience.
 The cell phone is based on 3 design principles: (1) it is incredibly easy to use for the senior, (2) the phone can be managed from afar through a feature called Remote Manage, and (3) every additional capability offered by the phone is optional.

 The RAZ Memory Cell Phone has one primary screen.
 The screen accommodates up to 6 contacts with an option for up to 30, with contact pictures and names underneath.
-The pictures help individuals with dementia who cannot always remember the names of their contacts or who may have difficulty reading.
-There is also a button to call 911; the user does not have to enter the digits.
+The pictures help seniors with dementia who cannot always remember the names of their contacts or who may have difficulty reading.
+There is also a button to call 911; the senior does not have to enter the digits.
 To make calls, the senior taps and holds the picture of the person they want to call.
 That’s it!
 There is no menu system, no apps, no ability to access settings …etc.

-With simplicity in mind, the phone’s volume button is disabled and is always set to maximum, the screen does not lock or go to “sleep” (the display is always on), and even the power button can be disabled.
-Here is a demonstration video of the RAZ Memory Cell Phone.
+With simplicity for the senior with dementia in mind, the phone’s volume button is disabled and is always set to maximum, the screen does not lock or go to “sleep” (the display is always on), and even the power button can be disabled.

 Normally a cell phone’s features are managed in device settings or in individual applications.
-In the case of the RAZ Memory Cell Phone, to maximize simplicity and to accommodate the fact that many caregivers do not live with their loved ones, the cell phone is managed through a feature called Remote Manage.
+In the case of the RAZ Memory Cell Phone, to maximize simplicity for the senior with dementia, and to accommodate the fact that many caregivers do not live with their loved ones, the cell phone is managed through a feature called Remote Manage.
 Remote Manage allows caregivers to manage all aspects of the RAZ Memory Cell Phone from afar, using a mobile application or an online portal.

 Remote Manage offers many capabilities and options.
 These include: